About

 In addition to shipowners, the important participants in this process include regulators, the IMO, the EU, ship managers, charterers, underwriters, bankers, private equity interests, port states, coastal states, flag states, class, IACS, RO’s, and last but not least the seafarers themselves, the vital human element and the crews aboard the ships.

-I will employ the blog to augment my frequent speaking engagements at conferences and on discussion panels using the authority gained from over 30 years experience in the industry.
+I employ the blog to augment my frequent speaking engagements at conferences and on discussion panels using the authority gained from over 30 years experience in the industry.

 Cordially yours